Updated July 27, 2017

 If you truly can’t find the guidelines, a short and friendly email asking about them is appropriate.
 For example,

 I have an idea for a guest post I think would benefit your readers.
-Would you mind forwarding your guest posting guidelines?
+Do you accept guest posts and would you mind forwarding your guest posting guidelines?
 Thanks!

 5. Go easy on the links to your own site and don’t include your affiliate links

-We all understand guest posting is a way to get your site noticed.
-However, a post loaded with links to your own blog is bad form.
+Guest posting is a way to get your site noticed by a larger audience.
+A post loaded with links to your own blog is bad form.

 Likewise, a submission with your own affiliate links is, in my opinion, inappropriate unless you’ve been given explicit permission.